drips-network/docs/docs/the-protocol/advanced/drips-inner-workings.md

 title: Drips Inner Workings
 ---

-This page offers an introduction to the core mechanics of how streaming is implementated in smart contracts.
+This page offers an introduction to the core mechanics of how streaming is implemented in smart contracts.
 The implementation can be found on [Github](https://github.com/radicle-dev/drips-contracts) in `Drips.sol`.

 ## Design Principles